michaelkolesidis/teddy-3d/README.md

 ## Description

-<p>A colorful three-dimensional teddy bear that rotates to x-axis and y-axis by itself, according to the frame count.
-Its color changes randomly on click/touch.
-It is created dynamically on page load, according to window dimensions.
-It is housed in a simple HTML page, with some essential CSS.</p>
+<p>A colorful three-dimensional teddy bear that rotates to x-axis and y-axis by itself, according to the frame count.</p>

+- Its color changes randomly on click/touch
+- It is created dynamically on page load, according to window dimensions
+- It is housed in a simple HTML page, with some essential CSS